 – You seem to store cellulite in many hard to shift areas.

-– Perspiring excessively at night when sleeping is a regular occurance.
+– Perspiring excessively at night when sleeping is a regular occurrence.

-Enter the pro detox advocate who at this juncture will look to combat the 4 conditions above by promoting a low calorie natural fasting diet based on high quantities of water, fruit, vegetables or their own supplement and food replacement ranges.
+Enter the pro detox advocate who at this juncture will look to combat the 4 outcomes above by promoting a low calorie natural fasting diet based on high quantities of water, fruit, vegetables or their own food replacement supplements.

-In contrast, the non-detox prescribing nutritionist will instead support an increase in physical activity and a tailored calorie reduction with a food plate consisting of organic unrefined carbohydrates, pure proteins, fruit, vegetables and unsaturated fats.
+In contrast, the non-detox prescribing nutritionist might instead support an increase in physical activity and a tailored calorie reduction, with a balanced food plate consisting of organic unrefined carbohydrates, pure proteins, fruit, vegetables, and unsaturated fats.

-In the short-term most detox followers will see some health improvements and initial weight loss, because the low calorie intake from their food choices is being surpassed by the calories burnt off through day to day activity.
-However, any body composition changes are likely to come from a loss in water due to their detox diet being very low in energy (calories).
+In the short-term most detox followers will of course see some health improvements and initial weight loss because the low-calorie intake from their food choices is being surpassed by the calories burnt off through day-to-day activity.
+However, any body composition changes are likely to come from a loss in water and some body fat due to their detox diet being very low in energy (calories).
 One other factor to consider with detox diets is that most nutritionists only recommend following them for a short period of time, typically between 7 days and a month.

-It is important not to detox for long periods because adhering to a typical low calorie detox diet can leave your body starved of energy and dangerously malnourished if you continue to exercise at a high intensity.
-In addition, as a consequence of a detox plan’s short life span when most followers return to a more balanced diet, the weight that has been lost previously is often regained.
-The reasoning for this is linked to our metabolism slowing down, which in turn means it takes longer to burn off calories and fat in the future.
+It is important not to detox for long periods because adhering to a low-calorie detox diet can leave your body starved of energy and dangerously malnourished if you continue to exercise at a medium to high intensity.
+Typically, because of a detox plan short life span when most followers return to their normal eating routine, the weight that has been lost previously is often regained.
+The reasoning for this is linked to our metabolism slowing down whilst detoxing or fasting, which in turn means it takes longer to burn off ingested calories and fat in the future.

 Should I detox?

-At this point in the article you may have been steered quite predictably to thinking that detox plans should be completely avoided.
-However, you might be surprised to read that in my own opinion I don’t believe this and, as an experienced health professional I have actually recommended detoxing in some form to certain clients that I have worked with.
-In my view, for individuals who tick most boxes on the 4 lymphatic system conditions, following many of the described detox principles will serve a lot of good.
-This is because their new healthier diet will help to initially break down any stored lymph which is causing gut blockages as it encourages the lymphatic system to discharge many unwanted fats.
+At this point in the article, you may have been steered quite predictably to thinking that detox plans should be completely avoided.
+In most cases this might be true, however you would be surprised to read that in my own opinion I don’t always believe this and, as an experienced health professional I have recommended a form of detoxing to some clients that I have worked with.
+In my view, for individuals who tick most of the 4 lymphatic system outcome boxes above, following many of the described detox principles will serve a lot of good.
+This is because their new healthier diet will help to initially break down any stored lymph which is causing gut blockages, as it encourages the lymphatic system to discharge many unwanted fats.

-Despite my approval I would only recommend following the true detoxing principles that most experts recommend as a 7 to 14 day trial, this would also include an avoidance of red meat, wheat, dairy and high impact exercise.
-Personally I don’t advocate following a drastically reduced calorie consumption during this period either, a 500 – 1,000 calorie deficit each day eating every 2-3 hours should still be sufficient to lose weight.
+Despite my approval I would only recommend following the true detoxing principles that most experts recommend as a 7-to-14-day trial, this would also include an avoidance of red meat, wheat, dairy and high impact exercise.
+Personally, I don’t advocate following a drastically reduced calorie consumption during this period either, a 500 – 1,000 calorie deficit each day eating every 2-3 hours should still be sufficient to lose weight in a healthy way.
 Following on from any detox intervention, organic wheat, dairy and red meat can start to be re-introduced, providing your body handles these foods well.

 Supporting your fitness and nutrition goals

-As you have hopefully learnt, your detox debate this year should go far beyond whether to lock the sweet cupboard or not.
+As you have hopefully learnt, your detox debates this year should be a well thought out decision which stems from an exploratory look within.
 For more personalised guidance on achieving your exercise training and nutrition goals please do not hesitate to book in a free consultation by sending an email to the address below, the team and I would love to hear from you.

 Email: [email protected]